daniel-simo/rock-paper-scissors/README.md

 # rock-paper-scissors
 here i am going to create a simple implement of the classic game "rock, paper, scissors" at first it is going to be just played within the console using JavaScript, working with functions and variables etc. But i am later going to revisit this project and add a Graphical User Interface with buttons and text.
-So by the end product it will showcase my skills with HTML, CSS, Javascript.
+So by the end product it will showcase my skills with HTML, CSS, Javascript. on completion of part one (in console game) im happy with what i learnt in the process of this.
+I had to google quite alot and watch a few differnet videos to help me grasp how to actually put everything together etc. But i am slowly learning and getting more confident as i go on.